matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 ### Device Dehydration Format

-TODO: define a format.
-Unlike MSC2679, we don't need to worry about the dehydrated device being used as a normal device, so we can omit some information.
-So we should be able to get by with defining a fairly simple standard format, probably just the concatenation of the private device keys and the private one-time keys.
-This will come at the expense of implementations such as libolm needing to implement extra functions to support dehydration, but will have the advantage that we don't need to figure out a format that will fit into every possible implementation's idiosyncrasies.
-The format will be encrypted, which leads to ...

 We define the following format for storing the dehydrated device (based on the libolm pickle format):